HACKSSENTIAL RULES ~ CHAPTER VI

 VI.2 Ranged

-For attacks with ranged weapons, either with bow, crossbow or thrown weapons, the mechanics are the same of the melee attacks with some adjustments: in a ranged attack, the formula is the same as melee where modifiers of -2 or -4 are applied to mid or long range targets.
+For attacks with ranged weapons, either with bow, crossbow or thrown weapons, the mechanics are the same as the melee attacks with some adjustments: in a ranged attack, the formula is the same as melee where modifiers of -2 / -4 are applied on the attacker’s ARC to mid / long range targets.

-In case the target does not want to defend, the threshold is the same as melee (Agility score) with -2 or -4 modifiers due to mid or long range.
+In case the target does not want to defend, the threshold is the same as melee (CO-2) with -2 / -4 modifiers due to mid / long range on the attacker’s ARC.

 VI.3 Combat actions

-• Brawl: this type of action includes two types of attack; the first relates to creatures endowed with natural weapons (claws, fangs and so forth); the second relates to a human fighting with his bare hands.
-In the first case, the attack works like the one defined in Melee; natural weapons also have a level (with a score from 1 to 4) and the mechanics are the same both to hit and to injure the opponent.
-Any being cannot defend with natural weapons unless otherwise stated.
-With reference to the second case, an attack with either a punch or a kick works in line with the rules of Melee considering the weapon level of 0 (i.e. no modifier for weapon level in the formulas); even in this case, there is no chance to defend with bare hands; the stun % for this type of attack is 33% (see Stun).
-The ES Brawl is required for both types of attacks.
+• Brawl: This type of action includes two types of attack with ES Brawl; the first relates to creatures endowed with natural weapons (claws, fangs and so forth); the second relates to a human fighting with their bare hands.
+In the first case, the attack works like the one defined in VI.1; natural weapons also have a level (with a score from 1 to 4) and the mechanics are the same both to hit and to injure the opponent.
+Any being cannot defend with natural weapons unless stated.
+With reference to the second case, an attack with either a punch or a kick works in line with the rules of VI.1 considering no modifier for weapon level in the formulas; even in this case, there is no chance to defend with bare hands; the stun % for this type of attack is 20% (see Stun).

-• Cover: when a character hides behind an object such as a wall or a door, he gains a modifier of +1 for every 10% of hidden body for all defensive rolls.
+• Cover: When a character hides behind an object such as a wall or a door, he gains a modifier of +1 for every 10% of hidden body for all defensive rolls.
 The GM evaluates the hidden % and the resulting bonus.
 Similarly, the modifier for an attack is -1 for every 10% of coverage of the attacker.
-A 100% coverage does not allow the covered subject to suffer any hit but, equally, to carry out any attack.
+A 100% coverage does not allow the covered subject to suffer any hit nor to carry out any attack.

-• Helpless targets: the attacker performs an ARCT with a trivial threshold (i.e. 3) and the damage is calculated accordingly.
+• Helpless targets: The attacker performs an ARCT with a trivial threshold and the damage is calculated accordingly.

-• Mounted attack: combat while riding a mount introduces an additional level of complexity.
+• Mounted attack: Combat while riding a mount introduces an additional level of complexity.
 When mounted, a character uses one hand to guide the mount and has one hand to use the weapon.
-The mount movement and speed is directed by using ES Ride, and with a score of 8 or higher the character can renounce to one attack in favor of using a 2-hand weapon.
-If the mount is trained for combat, it will remain calm during battle while untrained animals may require control checks each turn, especially when injured or exposed to violence.
+The mount movement and speed are directed by using ES Ride, and with a score of 7 or higher the character can renounce to one attack in favor of using a 2-hand weapon.
+If the mount is trained for combat, it will remain calm during battle while untrained animals may require control checks each turn.
+A character on a mount benefits of an advantage for melee combat checks (see V.8).

-• Stun: any weapon has a chance to stun the target: the blackjack, for instance, is a weapon that produces no damage and has only the option (100%) to stun the target.
+• Stun: Any weapon has a chance to stun the target: the blackjack, for instance, is a weapon that produces no damage and has only the option to stun the target.
 The default chance for any weapon is: 20% for impact-type weapons, 10% for slash-type and 0% for pierce-type.
-If a PC wants to stun the target, the GM rolls for the probability according to the type of weapon: in case of success no damage is suffered but the target is stunned (see States).
+If a PC wants to stun the target, the GM rolls for the probability according to the type of weapon: in case of success no damage is suffered but the target is stunned (see VIII.4).
+In case of failure no damage applies.

-• Surprise attack: when a character strikes an unaware target, the GM resolves the action before turn order begins.
+• Surprise attack: When a character strikes an unaware target, the GM resolves the action before turn order begins.
 The surprise is valid based on context, positioning, and involved people.
-If the surprise is total, the target is unable to defend (the only option is ARCT vs target’s Agility).
+If the surprise is total, the target is unable to defend and the only defensive option available is ARCT vs target’s (CO-2).

-• Withdraw: in a fight, one of the two sides can decide to abandon the fight and retreat; the retreating character cannot take any other action and the opponent, in case he opts for an attack, is granted an ARCT against target’s Agility.
+• Withdraw: In a fight, one of the two sides can decide to abandon the fight and retreat; the retreating character cannot take any other action and the opponent, in case he opts for an attack, is granted an ARCT against target’s (CO-2).

-• Wrestle: a character in a fight can opt to wrestle.
-Some prerequisites are necessary: the attacker should have both free hands, be in close combat with the target and have the ES Wrestle.
-If all these prerequisites are met, then he can perform an ARCO like a melee attack and the target can counter the action using the ES Wrestle (he also must meet all the prerequisites).
-In case of success in the ARCO, the attacker does not cause any damage but he can decide between 2 outcomes: the first is that the target is unbalanced and falls to the ground; the second is that he manages to immobilize the target with a grapple.
+• Wrestle: A character in a fight can opt to wrestle.
+Some prerequisites are necessary: the attacker should have the ES Wrestle, both free hands, and be in close combat with the target.
+If all these prerequisites are met, then he can perform an ARCO like a melee attack and the target can counter the action using the ES Wrestle (he also must meet all the prerequisites) or any of the melee combat defense options (see VI.1).
+In case of success in the ARCO, the attacker does not cause any damage, but he can decide between 2 outcomes: the first is that the target is unbalanced and falls to the ground; the second is that he manages to immobilize the target with a grapple.
 In the second case, the attacker is asked to perform a successful ARCO (again against either ES Wrestle) every turn he wants to keep the target grappled.
-The grappled target is unable to carry out any action which requires use of either arms or legs (see States).
+The grappled target is unable to carry out any action which requires use of either arms or legs (see VIII.4).

 Next chapter